Traditional flying geese units are used in lots of quilt blocks, especially star blocks. Learn how to make geese for quilts and get a size chart!

 5 1/2 x 5 1/2 6 x 6 6 1/2 x 6 1/2 |

-Start by cutting strips the same width as the height of the unfinished rectangle and square size.
+Start by cutting strips to the same width as the height of the unfinished rectangle and square size.
 Then, subcut for needed length of the unfinished rectangle or square.

 Step 1 Cut Squares and Rectangle According to the size chart above choose a size and from Fabric A cut 2 squares.
 From Fabric B cut 1 rectangle.